 Subsequently, the CDFG Director initiated a multi-stakeholder statewide Coho Recovery Team (CRT) to make recommendations for a recovery plan.
 On August 28, 2003, The Department presented the Recovery Strategy for California Coho Salmon to the Fish and Game Commission, a document compiling the findings and recommendations developed by the CRT (see Exhibit No. 7).
-After receiving the Department's report and considering and responding to public comments and public testimony on the Recovery Strategy document, at its regular meeting of February 4, 2004, the Fish and Game Commission approved the recovery strategy and authorized its staff to publish notice of the Commission's intent to amend Title 14, Section 670.5 of the California Code of Regulations to formally list the SONCC ESA coho as a threatened species and hold requisite hearings on the listing (see Exhibit No.8).
-As of the date of the writing of this report, a final listing of the SONCC ESA coho remains pending.
+On March 30, 2005, a final listing of the SONCC ESA coho as a threatened species became effective.